The best way to find air leaks in your home is with a blower door test during a professional energy audit.

 Discovering that air exchange is key when you’re talking about controlling the temperature in your home.
 We heat and cool our homes by heating and cooling air and then pushing it through the house.
 If you have air leaking out then the heat’s going to pour out through all of the cracks.

-The blower door test is the key because it tells you how much air you’re losing and to pinpoint where those penetrations are.
+The blower door test is the key because it tells you how much air you’re losing and pinpoint where those penetrations are.

 Home Energy Audits and Air Seals